For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 An auspice arrangement is when another eligible organisation (‘auspicor’) agrees to assist the applicant (‘auspicee’) with the management and acquittal of grant funds.
 However, the applicant (‘auspicee’) is still responsible for the delivery and implementation of the grant project.

 Only Victorian local governments may act as auspicors for applicants in their jurisdiction.
-The auspicor accepts responsibility for the project and will agree to comply with all obligations under the grant agreement entered into to receive the grant.
+The auspicor accepts responsibility for the project and will agree to comply with all obligations under the grant agreement entered into to receive the grant

 Who applies for the grant under an auspice arrangement?